aaronbieber/dotfiles/README.md

 also used in OS X, so not all of them are even applicable to Linux (such as `.slate`), but linking them shouldn't hurt.

-Wait, linking?
-What?
+*Important note:* These are my personal configuration files, which are in a constant state of change as I develop my environment across several systems.
+I can't guarantee that these configurations will work for you, at all, so if you encounter problems with them, you're pretty much on your own.

+## Linking

-Yes, that's right, I have also provided a handy bash script called `linkall` that will handle the oh so arduous process of symlinking each of these configurations into your home directory.
+I have also provided a handy bash script called `linkall` that will handle the arduous process of symlinking each of these configurations into your home directory.
 Why would I do this?
 So that these files can live in their own directory as an isolated git repository and also function as configuration files in your home directory at the same time.
 Simply run `linkall` and you're done.

 ## Usage
 Usage is straightforward.